HumanSignal/label-studio/docs/source/guide/install.md

 > Note: for Windows users the default installation may fail to build `lxml` package.
 Consider manually installing it from [the unofficial Windows binaries](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml).
 If you are running Windows 64-bit with Python 3.8, run `pip install lxml‑4.5.0‑cp38‑cp38‑win_amd64.whl`.

+Allocate disk space according to the amount of data you plan to label.
+As a benchmark, 1 million labeling tasks take up approximately 2.3GB on disk when using the SQLite database.
+For more on using Label Studio at scale and labeling performance, see [Start Label Studio](start.html).

 ## Install with pip

 To install Label Studio via pip, you need Python>=3.5 and <3.9 and run: